 The documentation about the war held in the Israel State Archives reflects the actions of the civilian decision-makers in four main centres of power: the prime minister and her bureau, the unofficial war cabinet, the government plenum and Israel’s representatives abroad, especially the embassy in Washington and the mission at the UN.
 Another important body was the Knesset Foreign Affairs and Defence committee, which received almost daily reports.

-On the 48th anniversary of the war, the ISA presents a special publication of declassified documents, which will reveal for the first time the record of the conduct of the war by Israel’s leaders, including 14 transcripts of wartime government meetings, 21 political-security consultations with the war cabinet held by the prime minister, and 26 handwritten diary entries by Eli Mizrahi, the head of the Prime Minister’s bureau, which were transcribed and typed a year later.
+On the 50th anniversary of the war, the ISA is reissuing its special publication of declassified documents, in an expanded version which reveals the record of the conduct of the war by Israel’s leaders, including transcripts of wartime government meetings, political-security consultations with the war cabinet held by the prime minister, and diary entries by Eli Mizrahi, the head of the Prime Minister’s bureau, which were transcribed and typed a year later.

 We are grateful to the staff of the Declassification Department of the ISA and to the staff of the Military Censorship for their help in making these documents available.